baiango/C-GUI/coding_style.md

 struct Vec2i { x: i32, y: i32 } // L1, no inherit except from STL
 struct Rect { x: i32, y: i32, w: i32, h: i32 } // L1, no inherit except from STL
 ```
-`Window` is a struct that is nested 2 deep.
+`Window` is a struct that is nested 2 deep because `TxtTex` and `IconTex` are nested 2 level deep.
 Do not go over 3 or the code will be hard to track down or read.

 **Example 2**
 ```
 struct Player { // Level 4